a New Campus Life!

 of infection in the area where the campus is located as well as requests for university closure issued by the national

-* “Ritsumeikan University Action Guidelines in Response to the COVID-19 Outbreak (Business Continuity Plan: BCP)” (Came into effect on May 7, 2020 and revised on September 16, 2020)
+* “Ritsumeikan University Action Guidelines in Response to the COVID-19 Outbreak (Business Continuity Plan: BCP)” (Revised: December 15, 2021)

 The basics for preventing infection

-- In addition to the basic measures to prevent infection (1. ensuring social distance, 2. wearing a mask, and 3. washing your hands) recommended by MHLW in their “New Lifestyle” guidelines and efforts to avoid the Three Cs (closed spaces, crowded places, and close contact settings), we will be taking every measure possible to ensure the safety and peace of mind of our students, faculty, and staff in the classroom and their lives on campus.
+- In addition to the basic measures to prevent infection (1. ensuring physical distance, 2. wearing a mask, and 3. washing your hands) recommended by MHLW in their “New Lifestyle” guidelines and efforts to maintain Zero C (i.e., avoiding any and all of the Three Cs (closed spaces, crowded places, and close contact settings)), we will be taking every measure possible to ensure the safety and peace of mind of our students, faculty, and staff in the classroom and their lives on campus.

 Requests to all students, faculty, staff and visitors